Living Smart And Healthy

 • Mash the dal with the ladle.

-• Turn on the sauté (low), add Udupi sambar masala.
+• Turn on the sauté (low), and add prepared Udupi sambar masala.
 Bring the mixture to a boil.
 Stir in-between to avoid masala sticking to the inner pot.

 • Add tamarind pulp, jaggery and vegetables to the inner pot.
 Mix well.